 Please note that this post does include affiliate links.
 Using them will not cost you any more but we will receive a small commission allowing us to keep the lights on.

 things you can do if you have to self-isolate because of covid-19

 Worldwide, many schools and workplaces are shutting down for an extended period of time.
-This can be a great time to catch up on things you have been putting off or simply make new memories with loved ones.
+This can be stressful.
+It can also be a great time to catch up on things you have been putting off or simply make new memories with loved ones.

 If you should find yourself in having to self-isolate, here are a few things to make the time more enjoyable!

 - Binge the next season of that show you wanted to watch.

 - Listen to your favourite music and dance.

 - Read that book you have been wanting to get to.

 - Send that email to a friend that you haven’t talked to in a while.